(CNN)Here's some background information about the Vietnam War.

 Anti-war opinion increased in the U.S. from the mid-1960s on with rallies, teach-ins, and other forms of demonstration.

-North Vietnamese guerilla forces used the Ho Chi Minh Trail, a network of jungle paths and mountain trails, to send supplies and troops into South Vietnam.
+North Vietnamese guerrilla forces used the Ho Chi Minh Trail, a network of jungle paths and mountain trails, to send supplies and troops into South Vietnam.

 The bombing of North Vietnam surpassed the total tonnage of bombs dropped on Germany, Italy, and Japan in World War II.

-The total of American servicemen listed as POW/MIA at the end of the war is 2,646 and as of May 2013 1,647 are still unaccounted for.
+The total of American servicemen listed as POW/MIA at the end of the war was 2,646.
+As of April 10, 2015, 1,627 soldiers remain unaccounted for.